pyeve/eve-sqlalchemy/CONTRIBUTING.rst

 --------------------------
 There are usually several TODO comments scattered around the codebase, maybe check them out and see if you have ideas, or can help with them.
 Also, check the `open issues`_ in case there's something that sparks your interest.
+There's also a special ``contributor-friendly`` label flagging some interesting feature requests and issues that will easily get you started - even without knowing the codebase yet.
 If you're fluent in English (or notice any typo and/or mistake), feel free to improve the documentation.
 In any case, other than GitHub help_ pages, you might want to check this excellent `Effective Guide to Pull Requests`_

 .. _repository: https://github.com/RedTurtle/eve-sqlalchemy
 .. _AUTHORS: https://github.com/RedTurtle/eve-sqlalchemy/blob/master/AUTHORS